Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Introduction

 A geometric statement of our main result is that for a 6-dimensional compact oriented $S^1$-manifold with isolated fixed points, we can successively take equivariant connected sums to a fixed point free action, where we take each connected sum with itself, or with $\mathbb{CP}^3$, $Z_1$ and $Z_2$.

-\begin{theorem} Let the circle act on a 6-dimensional compact connected oriented manifold $M$ with isolated fixed points.
+\begin{theorem} Let the circle act on a 6-dimensional compact connected oriented manifold $M$ with isolated fixed points whose isotropy submanifolds are orientable.
 Then we can successively take equivariant connected sums with itself, or with $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (and these with opposite orientations) to construct another 6-dimensional compact connected oriented manifold, which is equipped with a fixed point free $S^1$-action.
 There is a definite procedure that this ends in a finite number of steps.
 The circle actions on $\mathbb{CP}^3$, $Z_1$, and $Z_2$ all have non-empty finite fixed point sets. \end{theorem}

-We can state a combinatorial statement of our main result, which classifies the fixed point data of any 6-dimensional compact oriented $S^1$-manifold with isolated fixed points, roughly as follows.
+We can state a combinatorial statement of our main result, which classifies the fixed point data of a 6-dimensional compact oriented $S^1$-manifold with isolated fixed points, roughly as follows.

-\begin{theo}[\textbf{Theorem \ref{t62}}] For a circle action on a 6-dimensional compact oriented manifold $M$ with isolated fixed points, we can successively apply a combination of 5 types of operations to convert the fixed point data of $M$ to the empty collection.
+\begin{theo}[\textbf{Theorem \ref{t62}}] For a circle action on a 6-dimensional compact oriented manifold $M$ with isolated fixed points whose isotroy submanifolds are orientable, we can successively apply a combination of 5 types of operations to convert the fixed point data of $M$ to the empty collection.
 There is a definite procedure that ends in a finite number of steps. \end{theo}

 For the precise statement of Theorem \ref{t14}, see Theorem \ref{t62}.
 Theorem \ref{t14} means that given any such manifold $M$, we must be able to perform one of the 5 operations to the fixed point data of $M$.
 After performing one of those, again we can perform one of those (unless we already have the empty collection), and so on until we get the empty collection.